Raphael-Boichot/The-TinyGB-Printer/README.md

 ![](Tiny_GB_Printer.jpg)

 ## List of compatible game (homebrews non included)

+In *Italics* game working fine in automatic mode, in **bold** games requiring the pushbutton to tear paper, or tear mode.

 - *1942 (never released in Japan)*
 - *Alice in Wonderland (never released in Japan)*
 - *Animal Breeder 3 (あにまるぶりーだー3)*